msteveb/tmake/README.md

 - Documentation, especially basic --help documentation, and developer docs (e.g. known rules)
 - Address known issues below, if possible
 - Do we need a -vars variant which completely replaces the var?
-- I don't think I have used define!, is it necessary?
 - Lots of windows support

 High Level vs Low Level Rules